 Ever tried cooking a chuck roast without a crock pot?
 Neither had we.
 In fact, we were so convinced it couldn't be done that we almost didn't try.
-It was a situation where I had to lay aside my preconceived ideas about this particular cut of the cow.
+It was a situation where I had to lay aside my preconceived ideas about this particular cut of cow.

 If you've ever cooked a chuck roast in a pan, you know exactly what I'm talking about.
 It comes out so tough it leaves your jaw exhausted by the time your finished eating.
 To help compensate for this issue, we did a slow oven roast with multiple stages.